Cedar vs. Pine Fences: Which One Is Right for Your Yard?

 This is where pine pulls ahead.
 It’s widely available and significantly cheaper than cedar.
 For large fencing projects, like enclosing several acres, pine might be the only realistic choice if you’re working within a tight budget.

-Cedar is more expensive across the board—material, labor, and sometimes even availability.
-But its longer lifespan and lower maintenance costs often make it the better value in the long run.
+Cedar is more expensive across the board.
+Material, labor, and sometimes even availability cost more.
+But its longer lifespan and lower maintenance often make it the better value over time.

 Key point: Pine is cheaper now.
 Cedar is cheaper over time.